albar965/littlenavmap-manual/src/en/FILES.rst

 Note that file locations can be overridden using command line options.
 See :doc:`COMMANDLINE` for more information.

-File paths will differ if using one of the portable scripts (:ref:`portable-execution`).
+File paths will differ if using one of the portable scripts (:doc:`PORTABLE`).

 .. tip::